-As a DAB, NUI is required to approve the QAE provision in recognised colleges that are linked providers.
-In the case of recognised colleges with the status of a DAB, the QAE provision is approved directly by QQI.
+5 NUI (as a DAB) is required to approve the quality assurance and enhancement provision in Recognised Colleges (as "Linked Providers").
+In the case of Recognised Colleges with the status of a DAB, the quality assurance and enhancement provision is approved directly by QQI.